srcastillo/NMA-Suite/README.md

 Hey guys!
 These are all the codes that I've been using.
 My thesis was only really two of these codes, the other pieces of code I wrote after defending.
 Find short descriptions of the codes below:

-Elastic Network Model-based Normal Mode Analysis: This is the most important code of all.
+Elastic Network Model-based Normal Mode Analysis: This is the most important code.
 This algorithm allows you to find the natural frequencies and normal modes of vibration of a biomolecule with a known crystal structure.
 All you need is the PDB file of the molecule and assign certain parameters (explained in the code).

 Normal modes animator: This algorithm allows to animate any available normal modes of vibration of a biomolecule previously analyzed via normal mode analysis.